 • Reduce eye pressure to 16-18 mm Hg

-• “Green star” (glaucoma) and micronutrients: this is mainly about.a to correct deficiencies in antioxidants and omega 3 fatty acids that often occur in glaucoma
+• Glaucoma and micronutrients: This is mainly aboutto correct deficiencies in antioxidants and omega-3 fatty acids that often occur in glaucoma

-• Vitamin C and E: reduce oxidative stress and eye pressure
+• vitamins C and E: reduce oxidative stress and eye pressure

-• L-arginine: has a vascular relaxing effect and promotes blood circulation
+• L-arginine: has a vaso-relaxing and blood circulation-promoting effect

-• Zinc: acts as an antagonist of copper against glaucoma
+• zinc: acts as an antagonist of copper to counteract glaucoma

-• Chromium: lower chromium levels in the body are associated with high eye pressure
+• chrome: lower chromium levels in the body are associated with high eye pressure

-• Omega 3 fatty acids with high EPA content: reduce inflammation, improve blood circulation; see. on this: Tourtas T et al., Preventive effects of omega-3 and omega-6 fatty acids on peroxide mediated oxidative stress responses in primary human trabecular meshwork cells.
+• Omega 3 fatty acids with high EPA content: reduce inflammation, improve blood circulation; see: Tourtas T et al., Preventive effects of omega-3 and omega-6 fatty acids on peroxide mediated oxidative stress responses in primary human trabecular meshwork cells.
 2012, PloS one

-• Vitamin D: Low vitamin D levels are associated with the occurrence, but not the severity, of primary open-angle glaucoma; see.
-Goncalves A et al. Serum vitamin D status is associated with the presence but not the severity of primary open angle glaucoma.
+• vitamin D: a low vitamin D level is associated with the presence but not the severity of primary open angle glaucoma; cf. Goncalves A et al. Serum vitamin D status is associated with the presence but not the severity of primary open angle glaucoma.
 August 2015, Maturitas

 • Green tea: cf. Chu et al. Green Tea Catechins and Their Oxidative Protection in the Rat Eye.Journal of Agricultural and Food Chemistry, 2010